 Elementary school classes engage in nature education at the Martin Griffin Preserve on the Bolinas Lagoon in Marin County (4th and 5th grades) and the Bouverie Preserve in Sonoma County’s Valley of the Moon (3rd and 4th grades).
 Students may investigate a variety of habitats, including oak woodlands, mixed evergreen forests, riparian woodlands, aquatic environments, grasslands, and coastal scrub, while learning about ecology and biological diversity, Native American folklore, and the natural history of local plants and animals.
 Students have direct contact with nature, allowing them to explore with their senses and imaginations.

 ACR School Programs are scheduled in the fall and spring and are at no cost to schools.
-School groups are responsible for organizing their own transportation, though bussing scholarships are available from ACR.
+School groups are responsible for organizing their own transportation, though transportation scholarships are available.

 Become a Docent

 We need your help!
 If you are interested in become one of the talented volunteer educators of Martin Griffin or Bouverie preserve, please visit the Get Involved page.